6.6 Social inclusion through education and training

 Educational support

-In general, educational support is focused on three target groups:
+In general, educational support is focused on three target groups, both in primary and secondary education:

 - Pupils who encounter difficulties with at least one of the three official national languages (Luxembourgish, French, German)